Butrint National Park: Fauna

 The common bottlenose dolphin is often seen in the waters of Butrint and one of the main attractions of the park.

 The park contains a diverse assemblage of fauna with over 400 species distributed across the park's habitats and ecosystems.
 At least 39 species of mammals, 246 species of birds, 25 species of reptiles, 10 species of amphibia and 105 species of fish are known to occur within the park's boundaries.

 The park's forests and shrublands provide an important refuge for 39 species of mammals of which 14 species are classified as globally endangered.
 The beech marten thrives in the edges of the woodlands, and open hillsides of the park.
 The golden jackal and red fox are typically to be found in the grasslands feeding primarily on small rodents, while the grey wolf occurs only during winter in the park.
 Outstanding is the presence of the otter, found in the streams and lakes, that is protected by international conventions.

 The coastal waters around the park are frequented by dolphins such as the common bottlenose dolphin, short-beaked common dolphin and occasionally by the striped dolphin.
 The park provides one of the last remaining nesting habitat for the endangered mediterranean monk seal that is present in the rocks and caverns of the park.
 Sea turtles are not really that uncommon in the shallow coastal waters of the park.
 There are two species of sea turtles, such as the loggerhead sea turtle and leatherback sea turtle, that are listed as endangered or threatened by state authorities.

-The Hellenic pond turtle is often found in the wet and dry areas of the park.